Free Transporting Cargo Safely Practice Test Questions

 2. False

-1. After you have driven for 2 hours or 100 miles
+1. After 2 hours or 100 miles

-2. After you have driven for 3 hours or 150 miles
+2. After 3 hours or 150 miles

-3. After you have driven for 4 hours or 200 miles
+3. After 4 hours or 200 miles

 3. A and B

-1. In southern states and the mid-west
+1. In southern states and the Midwest

-2. Bad weather and in mountains
+2. Bad weather and mountain driving

 3. Narrow roads and daylight

-8. What can happen if you don’t have enough weight on the front axle?
+1. What can happen if you don’t have enough weight on the front axle?

 1. True